treasure-data/td-jdbc/README.md

 the jobs run on the cloud.
 The query may take several hours, we recommend that you use a background thread.

-You can specify `useSSL=true` in JDBC URL as parameter, you can use SSL for connecting our API server like following:

-    jdbc:td://api.treasuredata.com/testdb;useSSL=true

 When a INSERT statement is sent to the driver, the data is first buffered in local memory.
 The data is uploaded into the cloud every 5 minutes.
 Please note that the upload doesn't occur in realtime.

-If you are trying to connect from behind a proxy, you can specify the proxy settings using the following properties:

-* httpproxyhost
-* httpproxyport
-* httpproxyuser
-* httpproxypassword

-For example:

-    jdbc:td://api.treasuredata.com/testdb;httpproxyhost=myproxy.com;httpproxyport=myport;httpproxyuser=myusername;httpproxypassword=mypassword

 ## Implementation Status